K4Lok/patreon-exporter/README.md

 ## Features

 - **One-click export**: Convert any Patreon post to PDF instantly
+- **Continuous PDF pages**: Creates single long pages without splitting images across page breaks
 - **Clean formatting**: Removes all navigation, comments, and CTAs - just the content
-- **Customizable settings**: Choose between A4/Letter page sizes and image quality levels
+- **Customizable settings**: Choose between A4/Letter page widths and image quality levels
 - **Privacy-focused**: All processing happens locally in your browser - no servers, no tracking
 - **Cross-browser support**: Works on Chrome, Edge, Firefox, and other Chromium-based browsers